-The first Thanksgiving took place in the “New World” of America at Plymouth Plantation in Massachusetts.
+The first Thanksgiving location took place in the “New World” of America at Plymouth Plantation in Massachusetts.

 - Only two firsthand accounts of the celebration were documented: “William Bradford journal titled Of Plymouth Plantation and the other is a publication written by Edward Winslow titled Mourt’s Relations.”

-- There were only four women at the first Thanksgiving.
+- There were only four women at the first Thanksgiving celebration.
 The rest had died.

-- There were 90 native Wampanoag tribe members present at the first Thanksgiving.
-The native tribe members outnumbered the colonists.
+- There were 90 Native Americans of the Wampanoag tribe members present at the first Thanksgiving.
+The first Thanksgiving Native American / indigenous attendees outnumbered the colonists.